A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers: Methods

 where $\alpha$ and $\psi$ are the lapse function and the conformal factor, respectively.
 The high luminosity of $\approx 2$--$8\times 10^{52}$~erg/s/angle is confined in a region with $\theta < 12^\circ$.

-The top=right panel plots the jet-opening-angle-corrected luminosity and luminosity of the Poynting flux with green and blue as functions of the post-merger time.
+The middle panel plots the jet-opening-angle-corrected luminosity and luminosity of the Poynting flux with green and blue as functions of the post-merger time.
 According to Refs.~\cite{Meier:1999,Shibata:2011,Kiuchi:2012}, the luminosity of the Poynting flux-dominated outflow driven by the efficient magnetic winding from the binary neutron star merger remnant is estimated by

 where $\bar{B}_P$ is the azimuthally-averaged poloidal magnetic field.
 In the current simulation, it is $\sim 10^{15}~{\rm G}$.
 Thus, the Poynting flux luminosity found in the simulation is consistent with this estimation.
 The jet-opening-angle corrected luminosity is $\sim 10^{52}$~erg/s.
-Thus, if we assume the conversion efficiency to gamma-ray photons is $\sim 10\%$, it is compatible with the observed luminosity of short-hard gamma-ray bursts~\cite{Berger:2013}.
-Note that in the simulation with $\Delta x_{\rm finest}=200$~m, the Poynting flux-dominated outflow is also launched due to a presumable artifact originating from the initial strong magnetic field, i.e., the compression and subsequent winding.
-However, the luminosity is one order of magnitude smaller than those in the simulation with $\Delta x_{\rm finest}=12.5$~m.
-Also, the launching time is later than that in the simulation with $\Delta x_{\rm finest}=12.5$~m.
+Thus, if we assume the conversion efficiency to gamma-ray photons is $\sim 10\%$, it is compatible with the observed luminosity of short-hard gamma-ray bursts~\cite{Fong:2015oh}.

 The bottom panel plots the eject as a function of the post-merger time.
 The solid curve denotes the result by the Bernoulli criteria.
 The colored region in the inset shows the error of the baryon mass conservation, and it is below $10^{-7}M_\odot$ throughout the simulation.
-The run with $\Delta x_{\rm finest}=200$~m also shows the Lorentz force-driven post-merger ejecta due to the presumable artifact.
-However, the amount of the ejecta mass is about one order of magnitude smaller than those in the run with $\Delta x=12.5$~m, showing that the enhanced activity of magnetohydrodynamics effects by the dynamo action plays an important role for ejecting matter.